 Below are some questions YOU should ask yourself when reviewing your existing estate plan documents.

-Who Has the “Final Say” Over a Dead Body and Funeral Arrangements?
+Who Has the “Final Say” Over Your Body and Funeral Arrangements?

 Gifting to Save New Jersey and Federal Estate and Death Taxes